code-423n4/2023-03-neotokyo-findings/data/parsely-Q.md

 ## Resolution
 Implement checks for the _lp input parameter like codesize checks and not equal to address(0).

-# [N-07] Functions called by privileged users and make significant changes to the contract should emit events.
+# [N-07] Functions called by privileged users and that make significant changes to the contract state variables should emit events.
 ## Context
 https://github.com/code-423n4/2023-03-neotokyo/blob/main/contracts/staking/BYTES2.sol#L173
 ```function changeTreasuryContractAddress (```